 There are a lot of gluten free breads available these days, which is a good thing!
 I hope you will take the time to look at what your store offers, and make sure to call and confirm that any bread you find is safe for your dietary needs.
 Some brands to look for are Schar, Little Northern Bakehouse, and B Free.
 I have seen these brands at Fresh Thyme, Meijer, Whole Foods, and Better Health Stores at various times.

 Using Gluten Free Bread for Sandwiches

 I haven’t had any trouble with sandwiches holding up when I use gluten free bread, but I do toast the bread before I make the sandwich.
 I find that I enjoy the texture of gluten free bread more when it is toasted.

-Yes, there is!
 There are several brands that make egg free mayo.
 We prefer the Earth Balance brand.

 If you’re looking for store-bought allergy friendly treats, try items from Enjoy Life, Made Good, That’s It!, Cybele’s, and Don’t Go Nuts.
 As always, read the labels and call the company to make sure that a product is safe for you.

 For more ideas, read my post about top 8 allergen free products.

 This list contains everything from salads to snacks to sandwiches and wraps.
 I hope you’ll be inspired by these wonderful lunch recipes!